 You want to make a delicious vegan smoothie or dessert that’s good for you, and you want to it to be sweet, but you’re not sure which sweetener is best.
 If this is what you’re wondering, maybe this article will help.

 Sweeteners are added to foods and drinks to give them a sweet taste.
 However, some sweeteners are not good for you.
 Refined and processed white sugar (extracted from sugarcane and beets) contains no nutritional value and should be avoided.
+And it may not be vegan, because it is sometimes processed with bone char from animals, in order to make it white and have a fine texture.
 Also avoid high fructose corn syrup, which is a sweetener that’s highly refined and high-glycemic, according to the glycemic index (a scale that ranks food between 1 and 100 based on their effect on blood-sugar levels).
 Then there’s Sucralose, Aspartame, Saccharin, Splenda, and NutraSweet.
 Avoid these and any other chemical sweeteners since most are neurotoxins (a poison that acts on the nervous system) and carcinogens (substance capable of causing cancer).

 Popular vegan “health food” sweeteners provide nutrients and can be found organically produced, some are low in calories, and a few are low glycemic.
-It bears mentioning that most of these sweeteners are only better than the “bad” sweeteners, so use them sparingly and consult your doctor before using any sweeteners if you have diabetes, candida, or any other medical condition that is effected by sweeteners.
+It worth mentioning that most of these sweeteners are only better than the “bad” sweeteners, so use them sparingly and consult your doctor before using any sweeteners if you have diabetes, candida, or any other medical condition that is effected by sweeteners.
+And if you’re concerned about gluten, check with the manufacturers of the sweeteners that you choose, to be sure they are manufactured in a gluten-free facility.

 Even though agave nectar has been promoted as a health food, some now believe that it’s no better than high fructose corn syrup.
 The reason for this could be due to how this sweetener is processed.
 Made from various kinds of agave plants, it can either be heated and chemically refined, or made healthier with minimal processing.
 Since it’s hard to be sure how a brand is processed, some avoid agave nectar altogether.